Utopia-USS/game_15/README.md

 like the underappreciated `Flow` widget, but instead of painting multiple children once, we paint one child many times.
 Apart from [limitations](#Limitations), there are no requirements on the child widget.
 It participates in layout and lifecycle as usual.
-Additionally, it's available for hit testing (first matching shard "receives" the transformed position).
+Additionally, it's available for hit testing (first matching shard receives the transformed position).

 #### Under the hood